Corporate Governance Disclosures

 The Chairman has regular meetings with the managing directors and boards of the Group’s subsidiary companies.
 The Chairman holds regular update meetings with each Director to ensure they are performing as they are required.

-Executive directors' normal retirement age is 75 and non-executive directors' normal retirement age is 80.
 Both executive and non-executive directors are subject to periodic appointment by shareholders.
 The requirements of the Company's articles result in each director being reappointed every three years.
 The time commitment required from each director varies in line with the operations of the business.
 Currently, this commitment is approximately 4 days per week for Gordon Watt and 6 days per annum for the non-executive directors.

 6. Ensure that, Between Them, the Directors Have the Necessary Up to Date Experience, Skills and Capabilities